Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

-One set, sprinkle polenta over a third of the tray to replicate the sand.
-We used the coconut to create the foam of the waves on the shore line and then where our whale and orca are destined to break through the water.
+Once the gelatine has set, sprinkle polenta over a third of the tray to replicate the sand.
+We used the coconut to create the foam of the waves on the shoreline and then where our whale and orca are destined to break through the water.

 Position your animals and you are ready to play!

 While setting up this beachside landscape, I hadn’t revealed to the girls what it was I was hoping to create.
 With every addition, I asked them what they thought it could be.
 It was really very exciting for them – especially Miss 5.
 We have been telling each other a lot of stories lately to ready for the beginning of her own story writing journey.